austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 From the port scanning result, we know that there is mysql service running on ` 192.168.100.1 `, we may use the credential found previously (db_connect.php) to login into mysql server which reside on ` 192.168.100.1 `

-We can confirmed this by checking if mysql client connection is running on current docker container by using ` ps -elf | grep mysql `
+We can confirm this by checking if mysql client connection is running on current docker container by using ` ps -elf | grep mysql `

 ![mysql-client-192.168.100.100](img/mysql-client-192.168.100.100.png)